ansible-community/ansible-test-gh-action/README.md

 Check out the [Data-Bene/ansible-test-versions-gh-action] to explore a semi-automatic job matrix generation for testing your collections.
-This project is not maintained by us but it is a rather promising way of configring your GitHub Actions CI/CD workflows.
+This project is not maintained by us but it is a rather promising way of configuring your GitHub Actions CI/CD workflows.

 [🧪 GitHub Actions CI/CD workflow tests badge]: https://github.com/ansible-community/ansible-test-gh-action/actions/workflows/test-action.yml/badge.svg?branch=main&event=push